FrankDocu/Lichess-Development-Onboarding/Get-your-stream-featured-on-lichess.org.md

 Are you streaming chess games on [twitch.tv](http://www.twitch.tv/) or [Ustream](http://www.ustream.tv/)?
-Get featured on lichess.org and boost your traffic!
+Get featuhttp://en.lichess.org/inbox/new?user=jrobichesshttp://en.lichess.org/inbox/new?user=jrobichessred on lichess.org and boost your traffic!
 Lichess can detect when your stream is on air, and automatically show it on its homepage.

 ### Approval process
 It's quite easy.
-Drop me a message at http://en.lichess.org/inbox/new?user=thibault so show me a stream you made.
+Just drop me a message at http://en.lichess.org/inbox/new?user=thibault to show me a stream you made.
 I'll add you to the streamers whitelist ASAP.

 ### Set up with twitch.tv